 In connection with the pricing of the notes, we entered into a capped call transaction and an additional capped call transaction, which covers, subject to customary anti-dilution adjustments, the number of ADSs underlying the option notes, with the hedge counterparty.
 The capped call transactions are expected generally to reduce potential dilution to the shares and ADSs upon conversion of the convertible senior notes.
-The cap price under the additional capped call transactions with the hedge counterparty and not part of the terms of the notes and did not change the noteholders' rights under the notes.
+The cap price under the additional capped call transaction was subject to customary anti-dilution adjustments.
+The capped call transactions are separate transactions entered into by us with the hedge counterparty and not part of the terms of the notes and did not change the noteholders' rights under the notes.
 Holders of the convertible senior notes do not have any rights with respect to the capped call transactions.